paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-022-trademarks.md

 (4) At any time if the mark is registered under the Act of March 3, 1881, or the Act of February 20, 1905, and has not been published under the provisions of subsection (c) of [section 1062 of this title](./chapter-022-trademarks.md#section-1062).

-(5) At any time in the case of a certification mark on the ground that the registrant (A) does not control, or is not able legitimately to exercise control over, the use of such mark, or (B) engages in the production or marketing of any goods or services to which the certification mark is applied, or (C) permits the use of the certification mark for purposes other than to certify, or (D) discriminately refuses to certify or to continue to certify the goods or services of any person who maintains the standards or conditions which such mark certifies:
+(5) At any time in the case of a certification mark on the ground that the registrant (A) does not control, or is not able legitimately to exercise control over, the use of such mark, or (B) engages in the production or marketing of any goods or services to which the certification mark is applied, or (C) permits the use of the certification mark for purposes other than to certify, or (D) discriminately refuses to certify or to continue to certify the goods or services of any person who maintains the standards or conditions which such mark certifies.

+(6) At any time after the 3-year period following the date of registration, if the registered mark has never been used in commerce on or in connection with some or all of the goods or services recited in the registration:

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 116–260, div.
-Q, title II, § 225(b), (g), Dec.
-27, 2020, 134 Stat.
-2204, 2208, provided that, effective upon the expiration of the 1-year period beginning on Dec.
-27, 2020, and applicable to any mark registered before, on, or after that effective date, this section is amended as follows:

-(1) by striking the colon at the end of paragraph (5) and inserting a period;

-(2) by inserting after paragraph (5) the following:

-“(6) At any time after the 3-year period following the date of registration, if the registered mark has never been used in commerce on or in connection with some or all of the goods or services recited in the registration:”; and

-(3) in the flush text following paragraph (6), as added, by inserting “Nothing in paragraph (6) shall be construed to limit the timing applicable to any other ground for cancellation.
-A registration under section 1126(e) or 1141f of this title shall not be cancelled pursuant to paragraph (6) if the registrant demonstrates that any nonuse is due to special circumstances that excuse such nonuse.” after “identical certification mark is applied.”

-See 2020 Amendment notes below.

 #### References in Text
 Acts March 3, 1881 and February 20, 1905, referred to in opening par. and pars.
 (2) and (4), are acts Mar.
 3, 1881, ch.
 138, 21 Stat.
 502 and Feb.
 20, 1905, ch.
 592, 33 Stat.
 724, which were repealed insofar as inconsistent with this chapter by act July 5, 1946, ch.
 540, § 46(a), 60 Stat.
 444. Act Feb.
 20, 1905, was classified to sections 81 to 109 of this title.